Fakemink: Career

 On 12 July 2025, Canadian rapper Drake brought out Fakemink as a surprise guest at the Wireless Festival in London.
-Following his appearance, he was recognized by other musicians such as Clairo, Yung Lean, Yeat, Frank Ocean, and actor Timothée Chalamet.
+Following his appearance, he was recognised by other musicians such as Clairo, Yung Lean, Yeat, Frank Ocean, and actor Timothée Chalamet.
 Fakemink was a friend of American rapper Nettspend and was set to release some collaborative work in the future, but he released a speculated diss track towards Nettspend on 6 October, titled "Look At Me", following an online conflict.
 On 14 October, Playboi Carti brought out Fakemink at the Crypto.com Arena during the former's Antagonist Tour.
 On 17 November, Fakemink was featured in a Supreme x True Religion Fall/Winter 2025 campaign.

-Fakemink will be releasing a new album in early 2026.
+Fakemink also performed at Camp Flog Gnaw 2025 that same month.

+An EP preceding his album Terrified, The Boy Who Cried Terrified, was released on 29 January 2026, Fakemink's 21st birthday.
+On 27 February, Fakemink made his fashion show debut with Gucci in Milan, with rappers such as Nettspend, Feng, and EsDeeKid, amongst others.
+Fakemink embarked on his North American and European "A Terrible Beauty" tour from April to July 2026 in support of his album Terrified.
+On 10 April 2026, Fakemink made his debut at Coachella 2026 where he performed at the Gobi Tent.
+Fakemink made his debut at Rolling Loud 2026 on 9 May 2026.
+His album Terrified (stylised as Terrified .) was released on 22 May 2026.